protocultor/NextBASIC-Shmup/readme.txt

 To Do
 -----

 Have to make it playable!
-Spawn enemies, make them shoot, make the player able to die.
-Have to provide a challenge of some sort.
+- Spawn enemies in predefines waves
+- Make them shoot
+- Other types of enemies
+- Powerups?
+Bosses?

 Acknowledgments